This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 Below is a video of one of the guys at Force USA demonstrating this workaround.
 Note that he’s 6’4″ and using a high bar position with no weights on the bar — even at his tall stature with the bar as high on his back as possible, he still has a little trouble getting the barbell cleanly over the j-hooks.
 This is why I say this workaround would only be useful for squatters who are over 6’5″.

-The same issue exists on all of the G-Series racks except for the G6.
-And on the G3, just one hole is blocked.
+The same issue exists on the G3, G6, and G9, though just one hole is blocked on the G3.

-The Monster G12’s 3.75″ power rack hole spacing is the same as on the Monster G9 and Monster G6.
+The Force USA G12’s 3.75″ power rack hole spacing is the same as on the G9 and G6.
 It does not have the narrower “Westside” hole spacing that many powerlifters have come to know and love.

 If you’re unfamiliar, Westside spacing consists of ⅝” diameter holes spaced 1” apart in the bench press region and 2” apart everywhere else.
 This allows for extremely precise j-hook and spotter arm placement on all exercises, especially bench press.

-It would’ve been nice if the Monster G12 had Westside spacing as well.
+It would’ve been nice if the Force USA G12 had Westside spacing.
 However, its 3.75″ hole spacing is still acceptable for most lifters.
 You’ll be able to set the j-hooks and spotter arms at the appropriate heights for safety and performance.
 You just won’t get the absolute “perfect” height on every single exercise.

-The functional trainer is the focal point of the Monster G12 all-in-one gym.
+The functional trainer is the focal point of the Force USA G12 all-in-one gym.
 It’s the single feature that delivers the greatest amount of versatility in terms of exercise selection.

 The functional trainer consists of two pulleys, each on its own column.
 The pulleys connect with cables to two separate weight stacks.

-The pulley columns are the same columns as the power rack uprights.
+The pulley columns are the same as the power rack uprights.
 The pulley, though, does not insert into the large j-hook holes on the front of the uprights.
-Rather, it inserts into the smaller holes on the inside of the uprights for its height settings.
+Instead, it inserts into the smaller holes on the inside of the uprights for its height settings.

-There are a total of 16 pulley height settings on each column.
-In comparison, the G9 also has 16 height settings, the G6 has 19 and the G3 has 22.
-Sixteen settings is plenty to do all the movements you need, at whichever angle you want to hit.
+There are a total of 16 pulley height settings on each column, which is sufficient to do all the movements you need, at whichever angle you want to hit.

 The cable is 16″ high at the lowest pulley setting and 73″ high at the top setting.
 All the other settings are distributed evenly throughout these min and max heights.

 The pulley adjustment mechanism is designed so you can easily change the height setting with one hand.
 Considering how much you’ll be adjusting the pulley height, this is a nice feature to have.
 It makes every workout a little bit smoother and less tedious.
-The G6 and G9 have the same design.
+The G20, G15, G10, G9 and G6 have the same design.
 The G3 has a different mechanism designed for two-hand operation.

-The Monster G12’s standout feature is its selectorized weight stacks.
-Only the G6 shares this feature.
-The G3 and G9 are both plate-loaded.
+The Force USA G12’s standout feature is its selectorized weight stacks.
+The G20, G15 and G6 share this feature.
+The G3, G9 and G10 are both plate-loaded.

 No other feature will improve your workout efficiency more than selectorized weight stacks.
 The speed at which you can change the resistance is almost instant.
 You just move the pin to a different hole in the stack.
 Whereas, a plate-loaded machine can take 20+ seconds if you’re adding or removing a lot of weight.

 It should also be pointed out that 2 people can use the pulleys at the same since each pulley cable is connected to its own weight stack.
-This is super helpful if you’re ever training with partner.
+This is super helpful if you’re ever training with a partner.
 You save time because you don’t have to wait for each other to finish.
-This is also possible on the G3 and G6.
-But it’s not possible on the Monster G9.
+This is also possible on the G3, G6, G15 and G20.
+But it’s not possible on the Force USA G9 or G10.

-Why go with Monster G12 vs the Monster G6?
-They both have selectorized weight stacks, but the G6 is a full $900 less expensive…
+Why go with the Force USA G12 vs the Force USA G6 vs the Force USA G15?
+They both have selectorized weight stacks, plus the G6 is a full $1,000 less expensive…

 The G6 has a 2-to-1 pulley ratio.
 So even though the G6’s weight stacks go up to 221 lbs, you can only get a max of 110.5 lbs of resistance from each one.

-The Monster G12 has two 201 lb weight stacks.
+The Force USA G12 has two 201 lb weight stacks.
 Thanks to the 1-to-1 pulley ratio, you can get the full 201 lbs of resistance from each stack (up to 402 lbs on double pulley exercises!).
 That’s plenty of resistance even for very strong lifters.

 So, what does the functional trainer experience feel like?
 One word: SMOOTH.

-Basically, the Monster G12 functional trainer’s smoothness is comparable to that of the pulley units you’ll find in big commercial gyms.
+Basically, the Force USA G12 functional trainer’s smoothness is comparable to that of the pulley units you’ll find in big commercial gyms.
 You won’t be disappointed.

-The Monster G12 functional trainer comes standard with the following cable accessories (click the images below to enlarge them to their full size):
+The Force USA G12 functional trainer comes standard with the following cable accessories (click the images below to enlarge them to their full size):